In this article you will find how to proceed if you are experiencing underextrusion

 Tip: If you use materials that are not from BCN3D, feel free to contact the manufacturer to get a printing profile for your filament, they know their filaments more than anyone else.

 Printing Temperature: Normally if you find underextrusion, the first thing to look at is the printing temperature.
 Most 3D printing filaments show a range of temperatures in the same spool.
 To find the right temperature , you can print the following test and change the printing temperature until you find the one that has the best quality:

 Start from the higher temperature and lower it in 5ºC steps while it's getting printed, write down what temperature goes best with that material.

 Retraction Settings: Retraction is a feature in which the filament is pushed out of the nozzle a bit to prevent oozing during a travel.
-If the amount of retractions, retraction distance or the retraction speed are excessive, you might find gaps appearing on the walls of the print or experiencing hotend clogs.
+If the number of retractions, retraction distance, or retraction speed is excessive, you might find gaps appearing on the walls of the print or experiencing hotend clogs.

 Note: For more information about how to use BCN3D Cura, you can download the user manual here: BCN3D Cura User Manual.

 Sometimes, underextrusion will appear even when printing two exact print jobs with the same materials and configurations.
 Take into account that underextrusion also depends on the filament and room humidity, room temperature, and manufacturing defects.